Organization Recognition

 - Conduct all financial transactions through the organization’s SOFC account, unless approved for an on-campus banking exemption by Student Activities

-- Seek advance approval to use university marks on commercial products or service promotions, purchase the products from a licensee, and have design approved by the Office of Brand Development.
+- Seek advance approval to use university marks on commercial products or service promotions, purchase the products from a licensee and have the design approved by the Office of Brand Development.

 - Provide the organization’s university advisor(s) an opportunity to review all: